zolk/docsify-theme-switcher/README.md

 # docsify-theme-switcher

-A plugin for switching themes in Docsify.
+A Docsify plugin for switching themes.